photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 Avela: "Gerty, dearest, no books on the table.
 Supper's ready.
 Come get yourself some stew."

-Gertrudis: "Ah yes darling, just a moment..."
+Gertrudis: "Ah, just a moment Poogey..."

 Clearly drifting off into the book again, Avela walks softly over to her husband, rubs his shoulders, and leans in, asking: